WeAllJS/weallbehave/CODE_OF_CONDUCT.md

 > Patt: "I'm not attacking anyone, what's your problem?"

 > Alex: "@maintainers hey uh.
 Can someone look at this issue?
-Patt is getting a bit aggro.
-I tried to nudge them about it, but nope."
+Patt is being rather rude.
+I tried to nudge them about it, but they didn't listen or understand."

 > KeeperOfCommitBits: (on issue) "Hey Patt, maintainer here.
 Could you tone it down?
 This sort of attack is really not okay in this space."